Adaymesa/CV/README.md

 ## Interests and hobbies

-* Assemble computers to family and friends
+* Assembling computers for family and friends
-* Bake bread, brew coffee and general cooking
+* Baking bread, brewing coffee, and cooking for my family
 * ROL games
 * Music festivals